encode/uvicorn/docs/index.md

 asyncio frameworks.
 The [ASGI specification][asgi] fills this gap, and means we're now able to start building a common set of tooling usable across all asyncio frameworks.

+ASGI should help enable an ecosystem of Python web frameworks that are highly competitive against Node and Go in terms of achieving high throughput in IO-bound contexts.
+It also provides support for HTTP/2 and WebSockets, which cannot be handled by WSGI.

 Uvicorn currently only supports HTTP/1.1, but WebSocket support and HTTP/2 are planned.

 ## Quickstart